-Stock futures fall ahead of Fed testimony, Home Depot disappoints
+Stocks fall ahead of Fed testimony, Home Depot disappoints

-Equity futures traded lower ahead of Fed Chairman Jay Powell’s semi-annual testimony to Congress.
+Stocks traded lower on Tuesday ahead of Fed Chairman Jay Powell’s semi-annual testimony to Congress.

 Continue Reading Below